rdevans87/React_EmployeeDirectory/README.md

 `npx i create-react-app.js`

+`npm i axios` to make call with API

 `npm start`
 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.